Creative Capital Conference, Amsterdam

 The group was asked to come up with 3 ideas for Amsterdam to help it innovate to be included in a policy recommendation to the government.
 If you ask me for ideas, then usually i jump straight in.
 I started thinking about the idea of Creative Commons in relation to organizations.
 One of the themes of the conference has been that we live in a society of "silos" where people are specialists in a knowledge domain and are often unnable to do a Walt Disney and enter other domains and roles to discover new ideas and perspectives.
 Exactly how to do this was one of the conferences central questions, as we have identified that innovation arises more often in cross-over spaces (television meets university = Open University).
 So i raised my hand and outlined an idea based on the Creative Commons - Common Organizational Spaces.
 This is where each organization creates a space (if they are open enough) to have passengers passing through, like work experience, except the passengers are essentially experts from other fields.
 This would then provide a sort of landing zone to facilitate cross-organizational learning.
 Geoff replied spontaneously that he was about the launch a series of initiatives based around similar ideas in the UK.
 Following this interchange the group discussed the need for a cross-organizational body within the Dutch government to help move this along.

+We talked about how 40,000 dutch nationals have left Holland for other countries, the largest emmigration since World War 2.
 Rick van de Ploeg talked about why Dutch universities are failing their students , a very non-Dutch, Dutch guy!
 Also we discussed the cultural memes that each person comes pre-packaged with resulting in certain consequences.
 This is a very big important area.
 Each of us whether we like it or not are subject to evolutionary randomness in where and to who and in which country we are born.
 Some might relate to this in religious terms too.
 The point is that we should teach young people about the values they are programmed with and encourage them to question them.
 Whether this process happens while living in your country of origin or not, it is important to get over your Dutchness, Britishness, Americaness and Frenchness.
 One way to do this is to leave where you live and go and work in another country.
 The point is that our cultural identities are too rigid and in the case of Holland, represent values and beliefs that originated in the Industrial Age and before.
 Continutation of core beliefs like safety and being the same as other people cannot lead to prosperity in Culture, economic wealth and Spirit in our present dynamically networked world.